claudia-dahinten/friends/README.md

 # friends
-An analysis of the sitcom FRIENDS
+An analysis of the sitcom F.R.I.E.N.D.S